demskie/gpu-compute/README.md

 import * as gpgpu from "gpu-compute";

 // Each texel is packed with two 16bit ints.
-// This program continuously increments those values using the each texel's coordinates. var source = ` precision mediump float;
+// This program continuously increments those values using floored coordinates. var source = ` precision mediump float;
 precision mediump int;